ricardoschmidt/navomi/README.md

 ## Description

-This project consists of two basic scripts in Python.
+This project consists of one html file and two Python scripts:

+* __index.html__ contains the definitions of all forms and data presentation to the user, using Angular to control the content and calls to the Python script __analysis.py__ that actually communicates with the Google natural language API.

-* __landing.py__ is the landing (initial) page, were a user can input whatever string to be further analyzed.
-This script simply prints a HTML form that, when submitted calls __analysis.py__.
+* __landing.py__ is the landing (initial) page, that calls the above __index.html__.

 * __analysis.py__ is called by the HTML form in __landing.py__, which also provides an argument named *__thought__* containing the string entered by the